dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/data-driven-crud-microservice.md

 The API explorer is not the most important thing here.
 Once you have a Web API that can describe itself in Swagger metadata, your API can be used seamlessly from Swagger-based tools, including client proxy-class code generators that can target many platforms.
 For example, as mentioned, [AutoRest](https://github.com/Azure/AutoRest) automatically generates .NET client classes.
 But additional tools like [swagger-codegen](https://github.com/swagger-api/swagger-codegen) are also available, which allow code generation of API client libraries, server stubs, and documentation automatically.

-Currently, Swashbuckle consists of two several internal NuGet packages under the high-level meta- package [Swashbuckle.Swashbuckle.AspNetCoreSwaggerGen](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) version 1.0.0 or later for ASP.NET Core applications.
+Currently, Swashbuckle consists of several internal NuGet packages under the high-level meta-package [Swashbuckle.AspNetCore](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) version 1.0.0 or later for ASP.NET Core applications.

 After you have installed these NuGet packages in your Web API project, you need to configure Swagger in the Startup class, as in the following code: